 In 1982 Peter started his own practice helping individuals and small businesses with civil problems including personal injury, wrongful death, divorce and contract disputes.
 In 1982 Peter began volunteer work with MADD (Mothers Against Drunk Driving).
 Peter and Steve Maurer joined forces in 1984 and moved their offices to Kruseway Plaza January 1, 1985, to be the first law firm on Kruse Way.
 Today there are hundreds of lawyers in firms in Kruse Way offices.

 Steve retired from representing clients as of December 31, 2017.
 His practice is now limited to serving as a mediator and arbitrator.
 Steve served as a full-time circuit judge in Clackamas County from 1988-2013 and then served throughout Oregon as a senior judge seven weeks a year for five years.

-Larry Peterson practiced in the Lakeside Plaza building overlooking Lakewood Bay in Lake Oswego from 1984-2013.
-He is now "of counsel" to the firm and his practice emphasizes personal injury, divorce, and civil litigation, until retiring as of December 31, 2018.
+Larry Peterson practiced in the Lakeside Plaza building overlooking Lakewood Bay in Lake Oswego from 1984-2013 and practiced with the firm for more than five years, emphasizing personal injury, divorce, and civil litigation, until retiring as of December 31, 2018.

 Larry has had a very interesting legal career including 28 years of service in the U.S. Army and Army Reserve.
 He was an officer for Operation Just Cause, a JAG officer in Haiti, and a commander in Bosnia and Kosovo during his military service.
 Larry retired as a Lieutenant Colonel in 2007 while serving as Assistant Staff Judge Advocate for Special Operations Command.
 (Larry's Military Bio)